xjchenn/youtube-looper/TESTING_GUIDE.md

 Enable debug mode by:
 1. Open Developer Tools on YouTube page
 2. Check Console for any errors
-3. Look for messages prefixed with "YouTube Replay:"
+3. Look for messages prefixed with "Youtube Looper:"

 ## User Feedback Testing